-You have the option of adding further description in the Description field, for example, you could identify the Alt.
+You have the option of adding further descriptions in the Description field.
+For example, you could identify the Alt.
 Mobile phone number as belonging to the contact’s spouse by typing in: “spouse’s cell number.”

 - Job Site Address: This address is used as the “Ship To” address on invoices and is the address used for all work orders

 Use the Copy > button to copy the Bill To Address into the Job Site Address section.

 Use the < Copy button to copy the Job Site Address into the Bill To Address section. – New in 10.0622

 - Address Name: Choose an address name from the dropdown list, such as Home, Office, Primary, Job Site, Build Site

 - Street, City, State, Zip, Country: Input each address field as you would normally